kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-feely-feely.md

 When you start reflecting that you're doing all this for others, the whole game of monastic life really changes.
 The activities you do everyday, the tasks and duties you are assigned, become meaningful inasmuch as they are for the people around you - the community that lives with you, and the generous people who visit and support you every day.

-Doing service for others, and not yourself, helps you get over the self-interest which is blocking your growth and practice; the behaviours which see you chasing the things you like, and avoiding the things you don't want to do, which only ever cultivates more preferences, more self.
+Doing service for others helps you get over the self-interest which is blocking your growth and practice - the behaviours which see you chasing the things you like, and avoiding the things you don't want to do - which only ever cultivates more preferences, and hence more self.

-I see lots of people come to the monastery to have an easy life - thinking they can cheat the system, they want to kick back and enjoy all the fruits of other people's efforts while contributing very little themselves.
+I see lots of people come to the monastery to have an easy life.
+Thinking they can cheat the system, they want to kick back and enjoy all the fruits of other people's efforts while contributing very little themselves.
 This is usually justified with sentiments like: 'the real work is the meditation'.
 But there's more to it than that.

 The beautiful thing about monastic life, if you choose to embrace it and see it as a valuable object lesson in your growth, is that many of the choices you used to have are taken away.
 In the form of work, this means that on any given day I have no idea who I am going to work with, or what I am going to do.
 Today I might be weeding with a good mate, tomorrow, cleaning a toilet with someone I dislike.
 The point is that it doesn't matter what you are doing; what matters is the attitude you bring to the work.

 Lots of people want to craft a little corner for themselves in monastic life, but one must be wary of creating these little nests of definition as they can be traps that limit our capacity to create a flexible and dynamic mind - and that kind of mind is much more valuable for your meditation anyways.

 There is no separation between the mind you cultivate in the work you do, and the mind that sits on the mat to become still to go within.
 It's the same mind.
 If you can clean a toilet and smile, with the reflection, 'May the next person that sees this toilet notice how clean it is, and may that brighten their mind,' then you're exactly where you need to be.